ETS® Proficiency Profile

 - benchmark performance by providing comparative data on more than 500 institutions and over 550,000 students nationwide

 - create greater flexibility in your testing program by adding up to 50 locally authored questions and using both paper-and-pencil and online formats, as well as choosing to use proctored (both on and off-campus) and nonproctored versions

 - conduct trend analyses to evaluate program improvement efforts and overall learning outcomes

-- meet your requirements for Voluntary System of Accountability (VSA) and Transparency by Design (TbD)
+- meet your requirements for VSA and Transparency by Design

 The Seismic Shift Beyond Accreditation To Multiple Stakeholder Accountability (Flash)

 Sponsored by ETS and hosted by The Chronicle of Higher Education, this webinar focuses on how institutions are addressing the role of student learning outcomes in institutional success as it shifts beyond accreditation to larger accountability discussions.

 Sponsored by ETS and developed by Inside Higher Ed, this compilation of articles and opinion essays discusses the role of accreditation as it relates to student learning outcomes and how it has evolved.

 Focused on the Needs of Today’s Institutions — New!